-This super stuffed air fryer loaded potato recipe is one of the best things you will ever taste!
+This super stuffed air fryer twice baked potato recipe is one of the best things you will ever taste!
 These twice-baked potatoes are made with simple ingredients like cheesy and loaded with flavorful grilled chicken, cheese, and bacon.
 They can be topped with sour cream and chives.
 I know you have to be getting hungry now!

 Whenever we used to eat out more, we always got excited about ordering cheesy twice-baked potatoes.
 They are family-friendly and kid-approved!
 We love them because they are so full of flavor, and with the diced chicken, they can also make a satisfying meal or side dish.